dvdzs8/DanceIt/README.md

     - [ ]  while playing: notes fade in on the side with big font and a countdown to their timestamp. you can toggle this option
     - [ ]  while paused: notes are displayed in smaller-font list with their clickable timestamps
     - the main pro of danceit (helps long term dance projects like ballet)
+    - if full screen, maybe have a toggle notes to pop up over the screen?

 ![image](https://github.com/user-attachments/assets/6638b0ab-bad1-4ec1-b967-e6d097abedc9)
 Correction: Video player in top left corner, controls at small bar on bottom, notes at the bottom left. or just check my notepad for better drawing